 Production of Festival d'Aix-en-Provence

-In co-production with Théâtres de la Ville de Luxembourg, Calouste Gulbenkian Foundation, Helsinki Festival and La Monnaie / De Munt and the Queen Elisabeth Music Chapel.
+In co-production with Théâtres de la Ville de Luxembourg, Calouste Gulbenkian Foundation, Helsinki Festival, La Monnaie / De Munt and the Queen Elisabeth Music Chapel.

 With the support of enoa and the Creative Europe Programme of the European Union, Jean-François Dubos & JFD Associés.